Black Country derby: Modern meetings

 In the 2010–11 season the two sides met for the first time in the Premier League, marking the first top flight derby in nearly 27 years.
 The first league meeting at the Hawthorns ended 1–1 with Jamie O'Hara giving Wolves a first-half lead before an injury time equaliser from Albion's Carlos Vela earned the Baggies a point.
 In the return fixture at Molineux, Wolves claimed the bragging rights with a 3–1 win.
 The victory was particularly crucial in helping Wolves escape relegation.

 The latest meetings between Albion and Wolves were in the 2011–12 season when both clubs, again, competed in the top flight.
 Albion claimed a league double over their bitter rivals for the first time since 1997–98.
 A 2–0 win at the Hawthorns was followed by a 5–1 demolition of Wolves away at Molineux where Peter Odemwingie grabbed a hat-trick.
 Wolves manager Mick McCarthy was sacked the next day and Wolves were relegated from the Premier League at the end of the season.

 Wolves' demise continued and they found themselves relegated again the following season, meeting up with Walsall in League One in 2013–14.
 The two Black Country rivals met twice in the league and once in the Football League Trophy.
 The most recent derby being a 3–0 victory for Wolves at Bescot Stadium on 8 March 2014.

 The 2020–21 season saw Wolves and Albion- the latter, who had won promotion the season before- clash for the first time in 9 years.
 Their first meeting at the Molineux on 16 January 2021 ended in a 3–2 win for Albion, with two penalties from Matheus Pereira and a goal from Semi Ajayi winning the match for WBA.
 Albion were relegated at the end of the season.

 Since the 2021–22 season the three clubs are in three different divisions, as Wolves compete in the Premier League, Albion in the EFL Championship, and Walsall in the EFL League Two.

 In January 2024, in the FA Cup, Wolves and West Brom played in front of fans for the first time in a dozen years with Wolves winning at The Hawthorns for the first time since 1996.
-However, the game was marred by fighting in the home end roughly 80 minutes into the game.
+However, the game was marred by fighting after supporters of Wolves were in the home end near where the Albion players families were sat.
+A number of Albion fans then preceded to storm the pitch.